 However, when Joel Matip dived in a little early in the 61st minute, and Nemanja Matic was allowed to tee up Costa, the momentum swung.

 Suddenly, the free flowing football was gone.
-Chelsea were constantly storming forward, James Milner couldn't stop a constant stream of crosses from his side, but there was nothing clear-cut for Chelsea to take advantage of.
+Chelsea were constantly storming forward, James Milner couldn't stop a constant of crosses from his side, but there was nothing clear-cut for Chelsea to take advantage of.

 Time and time again, despite his mistake, Matip would clear.
 A colossus on the pitch, he headed and blocked everything in his path, whilst showing off his ball-playing skills on a number of occasions, shifting through the gears as he motored up the pitch.